uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

    ![](images/dep-threeten.png)

-3. After this Android Studio would start saying “gradle files have changed since last project sync”, press the “sync now” link to start a sync.
+3. After this Android Studio will start saying “gradle files have changed since last project sync”, press the “sync now” link to start a sync.
 We do this to ensure that our project downloads the dependency.
 During each sync, Gradle will look at this file and decide if it needs to download the code for the libraries and change the build process to support the newly added libraries.

 4. Inside our MainActivity, we then initialize the library